 In space, missiles have no range in the usual sense.
 You could aim for a planet, give the missile a little shove, and ten thousand years later it will arrive at the target, assuming the target doesn’t move.
 So the range of a missile is not defined by distance, but by the amount of energy it can spend to reach and hit the target.
 Shooting a missile at an accelerating target (moving in a direct line away from the attacker) is only effective if the missile has sufficient energy available to accelerate faster than the target.

-Well, perhaps ‘space torpedoes’ could exist if you would allow things like ‘hyperspace’ or ‘subspace’ in which such a missile / torpedo would travel until it reaches its destination, but effectively it would just be a missile with an FTL engine.
+Well, perhaps ‘space torpedoes’ could exist if you would allow things like ‘hyperspace’ or ‘subspace’ in which such a missile / torpedo would travel until it reaches its destination, but effectively it would just be a missile with an FTL or stealth engine.

 Strong defense requires saturation